-All parents have a formal opportunity to liaise with their child's class teacher twice a year during our Parent/Teacher Consultation days.
-In addition, all parents receive a written report identifying how their child is progressing in all areas of the curriculum.
+All parents have a formal opportunity to liaise with their child's class teacher termly during our Termly Learning Conferences.
+In addition, all parents receive an end of year written report identifying how their child is progressing in all areas of the curriculum.